The Phoenix Effect: The triangle of fire required for organisations to revive and thrive after surviving Covid-19

-And if we’re going to make the most of this opportunity for a re-set we need to start embedding this belief about what excellence looks like into what we value in our organisations.
+And if we’re going to make the most of this opportunity for a re-set we need to start embedding this belief about what excellence looks like into what we value within our working culture.
 We will benefit from valuing the things that encourage people to make their work easier and more enjoyable.

 That doesn’t mean we stop stretching people or creating positive pressure to perform (we don’t want people to get bored or stop developing), but it does mean we look to do less dialing up the pressure to the point at which it turns into unhelpful stress.

 As a result of this shift, over time, organisations might just change their relationship with the people who choose to work there.

 So, rather than simply celebrating people who “go above and beyond”, “go the extra mile” or “put in the long shifts” how about we start to adjust the narrative to something that celebrates performances that also support sustainable rather than just short term success?

 I’m thinking about giving recognition to the quietly effective person who prevents problems, rather than just the super hero who puts their cape on and their underpants on the outside and swoops in to save the day when problems need solving.
 In business, I’d argue that problem preventers are even more valuable than problem solvers.
 They save us a whole lot of time and effort.

 How about we celebrate the people who get their work done within the normal working day, consistently get home at a sensible time, have time and energy for family, friends, hobbies, relaxation, etc., and are therefore setting themselves up for sustainable excellence.